canonical/sphinx-docs-starter-pack/docs/how-to/sphinx-terminal.rst

     :dir: /tmp/dir/
     :copy:

-    echo 'This is an input line'
-    echo 'This is a second input line'
+    echo 'This is an input line' > output.txt echo 'This is a second input line'

     This is an input line